tswann/cookbook/xmas-dinner/french-baked-potatoes.md

 Repeat steps 4 - 8 until all ingredients have been used up.

 9. Cover dish with cling-film
 10. Place in microwave and cook on high until soft and a fork will pierce the mixture very easily.
+I put this on for 25 minutes and then check if it needs another 5.